manu-07-ela/LAPR2_ISEP/docs/SprintA/Artifacts/FURPS.md

 - The aplication can only support English language."
 The application must support the English language only."

 ### _Email_ ###
-- When the results are available, the cliente receives a notification via SMS and e-mail."The client receives the notification by SMS and e-mail"
+- When the results are available, the client receives a notification via SMS and e-mail."The client receives the notification by SMS and e-mail"

 ### _Security_ ###
 - All users have a password to access the aplication."All those who wish to use the